TokomNyori/stickify/README.md

 ### General Features

 - **Social Feeds**: View, like, and copy public notes from other users.
-Copied notes are marked as copies in your collection, and private notes remain unseen in feeds.
+Copied notes are marked as copies in your collection, and private notes remain unseen in feeds (social section).
 - **Sharing and Privacy**: Share notes on WhatsApp and Telegram.
 Public notes are accessible via shared links; private notes are not.
 - **Non-Sign-In Accessibility**: Non-registered users can view public notes through shared links.

 ## Technologies Used

 - **Frontend**: Next.js 14, Tailwind CSS, and standard CSS.
-- **Backend**: OpenAI APIs, Nodemailer, Redux, YouTube Data API.
+- **Backend**: Next.js 14, OpenAI APIs, Nodemailer, Redux, YouTube Data API.
 - **Hosting**: Vercel.

 ## Live Application